 If you don’t have time to watch the entire interview, we’ve also provided a summary below.

 We originally wrote this blog in September 2020 so some of the deadlines are no longer up to date.
-As of right now, the eviction moratorium has been extended through June 30, 2021.
+As of right now, has been extended through the end of July 2021.
 Please remember that we are NOT attorneys and CAN NOT OFFER ANY LEGAL ADVICE.
 Here are some resources you may be interested in:

 - The Coronavirus Resource Directory for Landlords and Tenants

 - A Guide to Residential Tenants’ and Landlords’ Rights And Responsibilities

 - Financial Help During COVID-19

 How has COVID changed landlord and tenant rights?
 And what is the impact of AB 3088?

 Previously, regulations varied from city to city.
 However, with the passing of AB 3088, the state of California is stepping in to make rules more uniform.
 AB 3088 addresses tenants not paying their rent, and divides 2020 rent into two sections.
 Non-payment is now being looked at from March to August, and then separately from September to January 2021.

 Does AB 3088 supersede county and city laws?